jordanichristian/und-atsc-python/README.md

 Install [Python 3.11 for Windows](https://www.python.org/downloads/windows/) by downloading the Windows installer (64-bit) under Python 3.11.9.

-After the install is complete, type `python --version` in the Command Prompt to verify installation.
+After the install is complete, type `python --version` or `py --version` in the Command Prompt to verify installation.

 #### Mac